MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 grug was designed from the ground up to make the development of mods as easy as possible.

-The game developer only needs to drop `grug.c` into their existing project, which is a 6782 line long file, containing an entire compiler and linker targeting ELF64 (Linux) on x86-64.
+The game developer only needs to drop `grug.c` into their existing project, which is a roughly 7500 line long file.
+It contains an entire compiler and linker, currently only targeting ELF64 (Linux) on x86-64.
 Its GitHub repository is found [here](https://github.com/MyNameIsTrez/grug/).

 grug is a modding language that was designed alongside the writing of this article, and is founded on two modding observations: